rodent and rabbit assay data sheet

 previous exposures.
 Culture detection of these viruses may take

 up to three weeks.
-Molecular detection by polymerase chain
+However, molecular detection by polymerase chain

-reaction is highly sensitive and specific, and is a useful
+reaction is highly sensitive, specific and rapid, and is a useful

 detection method for these viruses (Al-Siyabi et al., 2013).